ePages-de/epages-docs/_posts/2015-10-07-code-talks-2015-retrospective.md

 authors: ["Jens"]
 ---

-For the fifth time about 1.500 developers gathered for the yearly `code.talks` conference in Hamburg: on September 29 and 30 also a dozen ePagees went to the Cinemaxx Hamburg Dammtor to enjoy two days fully packed with [lots of talks](https://www.codetalks.de/2015/programm) from 13 different tracks.
+For the fifth time about 1,500 developers gathered for the yearly `code.talks` conference in Hamburg: on September 29 and 30, a dozen ePagees went to the Cinemaxx Hamburg Dammtor to enjoy two days fully packed with [lots of talks](https://www.codetalks.de/2015/programm) from 13 different tracks.
 Each track focussed on a specific theme like E-Commerce, IT Management, Startups, New Technology, Big Data, Mobile, DevOps, Scaling, Infrastructure, UX/Frontend, PHP, JavaScript and Java - the latter also being sponsored by ePages.
-Each hour talks from these tracks where held in parallel at eight movie theater rooms.
+Talks from these tracks where held in parallel at eight movie theater rooms.
+Each talk was 45 minutes long, with a small break afterwards plus a longer break for lunch.
 Watching these talks on huge cinema screens while sitting in cozy chairs and eating popcorn with nachos is a very special experience!

-Due to the huge amount of different talks there was almost always at least one interesting session for everyone - more often than not it was a tough choice between two or more competing topics being presented at the same time.
+Due to the huge amount of different talks, there was almost always at least one interesting session for everyone - more often than not it was a tough choice between two or more competing topics being presented at the same time.
 Between the talks there was time for meeting and networking with other visitors to exchange impressions and ideas.
-All the time there was more than enough excellent food and drinks provided; not only water, coffee and tea, but of course also [1337 mate](http://www.1337mate.com/) ;-)
+All the times there was more than enough excellent food and drinks provided; not only water, coffee and tea, but of course also [1337 mate](http://www.1337mate.com/) ;-)

-Those not already too exhausted by the intense first day had the chance to spend their energy during an exclusive party in the evening/night, also with vouchers for free drinks.
+Those not already too exhausted by the intense first day had the opportunity to attend an exclusive party in the evening, also with vouchers for free drinks.
-At next day's breakfast you could clearly tell who had a tough night, but judging from the full conference rooms only a few visitors slept in.
+At breakfast the next day you could clearly tell who had a tough night, but judging from the full conference rooms only a few visitors slept in.

 ## The talks